Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 Delayed-onset PTSD is the phenomenon where you begin to have symptoms of post-traumatic stress disorder months or even years after experiencing or witnessing a traumatic event.
 Unlike typical PTSD where the symptoms start soon after the event, delayed-onset PTSD can emerge after a prolonged period of latency, sometimes triggered by a new event or change in your life circumstances.

 The condition can be confusing as the connection between the past trauma and the current symptoms may not be immediately apparent.
 Understanding and recognizing the late onset of PTSD is crucial for effective diagnosis and treatment.
 Treatment involves talk therapy, such as Cognitive Behavioral Therapy (CBT) or EMDR.
-These help you process the delayed emotional response to the original trauma and learn coping strategies to manage your symptoms.
+These help you process the delayed emotional response to the original trauma and learn coping mechanisms to manage your symptoms.

 Developmental Trauma Disorder (DTD) is a proposed diagnosis that focuses on children and adolescents who have experienced trauma within their caregiving system.
 This typically involves long-term exposure to maltreatment, violence, neglect, or abuse.
-Unlike PTSD, which is related to a single or short-term exposure, DTD results from the pervasive impact of repeated trauma.
+Unlike traditional PTSD, which is related to a single or short-term exposure, DTD results from the pervasive impact of repeated trauma.

 This trauma influences a child's development including impairments and attachment, biology, dissociation, behavioral control, and cognition.
-DTD is critical as it addresses the complex interaction between trauma and developmental stages helping to tailor interventions that are sensitive to a child's developmental needs while using therapeutic approaches that focus on safety, attachment, and emotional regulation.
+DTD is critical as it addresses the complex interaction between trauma and developmental stages helping to tailor interventions that are sensitive to developmental needs while using therapeutic approaches that focus on safety, attachment, and emotional regulation.

 - Data show that 6% of all U.S. adults and 30% of all first responders experience Post-Traumatic Stress Disorder (PTSD).
 The leading causes were violence and rape.